shamanneo/scannetpp/README.md

 ```

 ## Visualization

-To visualize the camera poses and the meshes, you can use the provided viewer script.
-Make sure to have Open3D installed.
+To visualize camera poses and meshes, use the provided viewer script.
+Ensure that Open3D is installed:
 ```sh
 python viewer.py \
     --data_root [SCANNET++ DATA ROOT] \